-The mix of air to fuel in your engine has to be maintained at 14.7:1 for the cylinders in the engine to fire correctly.
+The mix of air to fuel in your engine must be maintained at 14.7:1 for the engine’s cylinders to fire correctly.
 There are a few components in your engine dedicated to ensuring this mix is maintained correctly.
 Key among them are the catalytic converter and the oxygen sensors.

-The voltage of reading of the downstream oxygen sensor changes based on the air to fuel ratio.
-If it’s correct, the sensor should read about .45 volts.
+The downstream oxygen sensor voltage’s reading changes based on the air to fuel ratio.
+If it’s correct, the sensor should read about 0.45 volts.
 A reading over 1.2 volts indicates the exhaust stream is too rich.

 What Are The Symptoms Of The P0138 Code?

 You may not notice any drivability symptoms with the P0138 OBD2 code.
-If you do, they’re likely to be fairly mild.
+If you do, they’re likely to be relatively mild.
 The most common symptoms include: